WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 Now the theme has a basic site header and footer, but it does not display any content.
 To create a blog, a list of the latest posts, you would use the query and query loop blocks together.

-Wether you are using the site editor or editing theme files directly, open the index tempalte and add a query block.
+Wether you are using the site editor or editing theme files directly, open the index template and add a query block.

 When you place a query block in the editor, the query loop is used as an inner block.
 You have the option to start with an empty loop or include selected post blocks like a post title and featured image.